cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

   <img src="images/AC-STL2.png" width="400">
 </p>
 <p align="center">
-  <sub>The example shape is a 3-pronged star with a round hole at the center.
+  <sub>Fig.4 The example shape is a 3-pronged star with a round hole at the center.
 If the star shape and the circle in the center are grouped/joined use *ungroup* or *explode* to dissolve.</sub>
 </p>

 Now we can verify that the center circle extrudes correctly.
 Not so the star shape.